espSiyam/Unsupervised-Anomaly-Detection---Encoder-decoder-architecture/readme.md

 ## 1. Preprocessing part:

-This part is responsible for extracting frames from videos, then convert and save images (from two dataset) as numpy array.

-But **loading all the images, resizing, converting and saving them array** was taking too long and using **single thread** of processor.
-I've ultilized **multi-threading** to make this process faster as modified code used **all four cores.**
+* Used multi-threading to reduce the processing time to read the images, resizing, converting and saving them array.
+It reduced the processing time by more than 2X.

 ## 2. Model Training part: